By Captain Steve

 Mission for the World Cat 255DC

 At its core, the 255DC's mission is to continue to be a versatile platform for offshore fishing, cruising, diving, and other watersports.
-Because she is stable, rugged, and seaworthy she strives to be the boat of choice of discerning offshore boaters.
+Because she is stable, rugged, and seaworthy, she strives to be the boat of choice for discerning offshore boaters.

 Some of the distinguishing features are not so much specific to this boat as they are with catamarans in general.
 And the 255DC has made a good catamaran better.
 In the marketplace her competition will mostly be monohulls, so we will dispense with the obvious distinguishing features.

 Having twin hulls allows one to separate all of the systems and effectively create a mirror image between the port and starboard hulls.
 Obviously, you've got two separate propulsion systems, but also two separate electrical systems, and two separate fuel systems (93 gallon/352.0 L each).
 It would be a very rare occurrence to have a boat like this get stuck offshore and not be able to limp home under her own power.
 In fact, World Cats can easily plane using just one motor.